asplesa/ellie_face/README.md

 ## The Structure Plane

-When the user arrives on site, it will see the hero image and text which On entering the site, users are greeted with a colourful hero image of a lady with great skin.
-To the left of the image is a shop now button allowing customers to start immediately if they wish.
+When the user arrives on site, they will see the hero image and text which On entering the site, users are greeted with a colourful hero image of a lady with great skin.
+To the left of the image is a shop now button allowing customers to start shopping immediately if they wish.
 Below this there are some images of the bestselling products, along with the prices for transparency.
 Search and filter features on the top of every page allow customers to quickly and easily find the products they are looking for.